-7.1.4 Closing Cases When Legal Action Is Pending 7.4 CLOSING CASES WHEN LEGAL ACTION IS PENDING
+7.1.4 Closing Cases When Legal Action Is Pending

-If legal action is pending at the time the applicant requests closure, OCSE has two options dependent on direction from the applicant for services: may either dismiss all action without prejudice, or substitute the applicant as Plaintiff or moving party and withdraw.
+If legal action is pending at the time the applicant requests closure, OCSE has two options dependent on direction from the applicant for services:

-Dismiss all action without prejudice.

-• Substitute the applicant as Plaintiff or moving party and withdraw.
+- Dismiss all action without prejudice. - Substitute the applicant as Plaintiff or moving party and withdraw.